DataDog/documentation/content/en/continuous_testing/cicd_integrations/configuration.md

 You can override the start URL for your tests through the `startURL` configuration option.
 For example, assuming your test starting URL is `shopist.io`, and you want to test your staging environment at `staging.shopist.io`, pass the option as `startURL: "staging.shopist.io"`.

 If you want to customize this start URL further (or only part of the URL), you can use the `startUrlSubstitutionRegex` configuration option.
-The format is `s/your_regex/your_substitution/modifiers` and follow Javascript regex syntax.
-For example, s/(https://www.)(.*)/$1extra-$2/ to transform https://www.example.com into https://www.extra-example.com
+The format is `s/your_regex/your_substitution/modifiers` and follows JavaScript regex syntax.
+For example, `s/(https://www.)(.*)/$1extra-$2/` transforms `https://www.example.com` into `https://www.extra-example.com`.

 ### Run tests